-Keep in mind that items in the Strengths section also comprises of stuff your company has a clear advantage over your competitors.
-For example, if you run an e-commerce store, a guaranteed one-day delivery is a strength, only when you are the only company in the area or the industry who provides that service.
+Keep in mind that items in the Strengths section also comprise of stuff your company has a clear advantage over your competitors.
+For example, if you run an e-commerce store, guaranteed one-day delivery is a strength, only when you are the only company in the area or the industry that provides that service.

 Next up is Weaknesses.
 A lot of organizations have trouble coming up with ideas for this one as everyone likes to think of themselves as the best in the business!
 However, the truth will only hurt for a short time but will reap rewards for years to come.
 Be honest when listing down your weaknesses and face the music!

 Weaknesses, too, are internal factors of your organization and is comprised of your culture, employees, resources, systems, processes, etc.